 Plays for the stage include: THE MEMORY OF WATER (1996) premiered at Hampstead Theatre, transferred to West End (won Olivier Award in 2000 for ‘Best New Comedy’); AN EXPERIMENT WITH AN AIR PUMP (1997) won the Peggy Ramsay Award and was produced at the Royal Exchange, Manchester and Hampstead Theatre; FIVE KINDS OF SILENCE Hammersmith Lyric (2000); ANCIENT LIGHTS Hampstead Theatre (2000); MAPPA MUNDI, Nat.
 Theatre (2002); ENLIGHTENMENT Abbey Theatre, Dublin (2005) and Hampstead Theatre 2010.
 Shelagh won the prestigious Sloan Commission Award in New York in 2003.
 In 2007 THE LONG ROAD played for two sell-out runs at Soho Theatre.
 Currently under commission to write the third in her trilogy of ‘Cullercoats’ plays for Live Theatre.
 The first two were A NORTHERN ODYSSEY, produced at Live Theatre in 2009 and HARRIET MARTINEAU DREAMS OF DANCING (2016).
-She is also under commission to Hampstead Theatre for a new play.

 BEFORE YOU GO, her feature adaptation of THE MEMORY OF WATER was filmed in 2001, directed by Lewis Gilbert and starring Julie Walters.